andrew-k-21-12/WebViewDebugger/README.md

 ## How it works

 Install the apk on Android Device (4.4 and above) and follow the steps:
-- Open app
+-  open app
-- Write url
+-  write url
-- Go to chrome://inspect/#devices
+-  go to chrome://inspect/#devices
 -  PROFIT